mxenabled/widget-post-message-definitions/packages/typescript/CONTRIBUTING.md

 ## Development

+You'll need Node v16 to build and test this project.
 Below are commands we use to perform various tasks:

 - `npm install` install dependencies.
 - `npm run build` compile code.